 Scaravelli inspired yoga

-I am acknowledging the profound and deeply transformative nature of my teaching does not spring from me alone and it does not spring from my classical yoga training alone.
-Something came along like a large Flower Truck and knocked my assumptions and limitations off their feet and I landed in a bed of botanicals called Scaravelli yoga.
+The profound and deeply transformative nature of my teaching does not spring from me alone and it does not spring from my classical yoga training alone.
+Something came along - yes indeed, like a large Flower Truck! - and knocked my limited ideas of yoga right off their feet.
+I have thankfully landed in a bed of botanicals called Scaravelli yoga.

 Instead of giving up, I grappled with the impact this Flower Truck had on me.
 I let it turn me around and flip me upside down.
 The result was… I felt broken and useless as a teacher.
-I cried, I asked questions and I trusted in my body and my breath and the spirit of Louise, Diane, Caroline and others.
+I cried, I asked questions and I trusted in my body and my breath and the spirit of Louise Simons, Diane Long, Caroline Hutton and others.

 When one has a spiritual connection it is self evident.
 In the presence of these Scaravelli teachers their light allows me to see and feel and truly live my light.
 The experience was not so much one of adding to my knowledge, it was one of taking away the coverings.